 So, Can You Freeze Wine?

 Yes.
 Freezing wine is fine.
-Your frozen wine won’t win any awards, but you’ll be able to thaw it and enjoy it just fine.
+Your frozen wine won’t win any awards.
+The best wine cellar app won't recommend it.
+But you’ll be able to thaw it and enjoy it just fine.
 That’s assuming it hasn’t been overly compromised during its trip to the tundra.
 If the cork has been pushed out or the bottle cracked, and it’s been in the freezer for a while, it’s probably best to say goodbye to it.
+Remember, the length of time it takes to freeze is directly related to which of the wine bottle sizes you use.

 BinWise is a participant in the Amazon Services LLC Associates Program and makes commission through advertising and linking to Amazon.com.